CagriCatik/Vehicle-Network-Standards/README.md

-# Automotive Communication Protocols
+# Vehicle Network Standards

-This repository serves as a comprehensive knowledge base for **Automotive Communication Protocols**.
+This repository serves as a comprehensive knowledge base for **Vehicle Network Standards**.
 It provides structured information on widely-used protocols in the automotive industry, organized into the following categories:

 - **CAN** (Controller Area Network)
 - **LIN** (Local Interconnect Network)